 Required security settings

 Since Managed Service Accounts (MSAs) only work with Kerberos Encryption AES128 and higher, the supported encryption types must be configured.

 All activated and supported encryption types have to be configured via the following GPO settings:

 Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options > Network Security: Configure encryption types allowed for Kerberos.

 All values must be set to "Disabled" except for the following:

 - Future encryption types

-#Start a PowerShell and import the AD module Import-Module ActiveDirectory # Create an MSA New-ADServiceAccount -Name <some new unique MSA account name> -Enabled $true
+#Start a PowerShell and import the AD module Import-Module ActiveDirectory # Create an MSA New-AdServiceAccount -Name "<MSA>" -DNSHostName "<MSA.FQDN>" -Enabled $true

 # Associate the new MSA with a target computer in Active Directory Add-ADComputerServiceAccount -Identity <Host> -ServiceAccount <MSA>